moan0s/notfellchen/README.md

 Geocoding services (search map data by name, address or postcode) are provided via the [Nominatim](https://nominatim.org/) API, powered by [OpenStreetMap](https://openstreetmap.org) data.
 Notfellchen uses a selfhosted Nominatim instance to avoid overburdening the publicly hosted instance.
 Due to ressource constraints geocoding is only supported for Germany right now.

+ToDos
+* [ ] Implement a report that shows the number of location strings that could not be converted into a location
+* [ ] Add a management command to re-query location strings to fill location